-Of all the internet users worldwide, females aged between 16 and 24 shop on their mobiles the most, with 63 percent of them having purchased a product online with their mobile devices in the past month.
-On the other hand, males between 25 and 34 years old carry out mobile commerce the most at 58.1 percent.
-In comparison, just 35.8 percent of male internet users between 55 and 64 have done so.
+Of all the internet users worldwide, females aged between 35 and 44 shop on their mobiles the most, with 56.8 percent of them saying they’ve purchased a product online with their mobile devices in the past week.
+Likewise, males in the same age range carry out mobile commerce the most, at 52.4 percent.
+In comparison, just 46.6 percent of male internet users between 16 and 24 do so.

 With so many people doing mobile shopping, as an ecommerce business owner, you should consider prioritizing your mobile optimization strategy.
 This is especially since users who have come across a negative experience on a mobile website are a lot less likely to continue buying from that business in the future.

 5. The Option of Mobile Shopping

 Given the ease and commodity of online shopping and the widespread use of mobile devices by consumers, many shoppers consider the lack of the option of mobile shopping to be a dealbreaker.

 So if you’re still not convinced of the benefits of setting up your ecommerce store for mobile commerce, consider this statistic: Almost six out of every ten shoppers say that being able to purchase products on mobile devices is a key factor when it comes to choosing brands or retailers to buy from (Google, 2019).

 As you work on your online store, focus on the mobile shopping aspect of it.
 It is important to make sure that the mobile shopping experience for your consumers is a seamless one.

 That means everything from optimizing your store elements (i.e. images, layout, call-to-action buttons, etc.) for an optimal mobile experience and ensuring short load times to offering a smooth checkout process and allowing multiple payment options.